shafr/shafr.github.io/_audio_books/harry_bosh/000-about-harry-bosch.md

 When

-`Jack reacher` is about toughness and kicking ass and dissapearing,
+`Jack reacher` is about toughness and kicking ass and disappearing,

 `Black` is about comedy and having fun

-`Harry Bosch` series is about depression, responsebility and decay.
+`Harry Bosch` series is about depression, responsibility and decay.

 When you listen for Bosch book series one by one without big delay you start to notice pattern:

-* always under preassure (court, building demolition, journalists)
+* always under pressure (court, building demolition, journalists)
 * there is always woman (often victim's wife)
 * when you think that finally case was solved - there is one more thing.
 Very Often it is very unexpected.